This traditional ossobuco recipe is rich, full of flavour and super easy to make at home. Serve on any occasion for the perfect Italian meal.

 VARIATIONS

-This recipe has been around since at least the eighteenth century and obviously, like all recipes, it is subject to different variations.
+This recipe has been around since at least the eighteenth century and, like all recipes, it is subject to different variations.

-Although the traditional recipe doesn’t call for tomatoes (just like the classic Bolognese sauce), recent versions see a little tomato into the mix.
+Although the traditional recipe doesn’t call for tomatoes (just like the classic Bolognese sauce), recent versions see a little tomato in the mix.

 Another version calls for extra veggies.